What’s Vegetarian at White Castle? Your Ultimate Guide (Updated for 2026)

 Conclusion

 You can eat vegetarian, and even vegan, at White Castle, which sets it apart from a lot of fast-food spots.
-The plant-based slider is your main course, just know it’s mid-transition from the Impossible patty to a Dr. Praeger’s veggie patty, so confirm what’s available at your store.
-Round it out with fries, applesauce, and the right toppings, order sliders with no cheese or mayo to keep them vegan, and ask about the shared fryer and grill if cross-contact matters to you.
+The Southwest Veggie Slider is your main course, a permanent, nationwide Dr. Praeger’s patty that replaced the Impossible Slider in June 2026.
+Round it out with fries, applesauce, and the right toppings, and order the slider with no cheese or mayo to keep it vegan.
+Ask about the shared fryer and the meat-and-fish prep area if cross-contact matters to you.
 For more on eating out, see our guide to eating vegetarian and vegan at restaurants and browse all our restaurant guides.
 You might also like our rundowns for Burger King and Wendy’s.

 What's Vegetarian at White Castle license plate